 Be sure to clarify your airline’s policy for rebooking and return flights if circumstances change suddenly.
 Book accommodation that allows for cancellations.

-Flights to Poland
+Flights To Poland

-Queen Boutique Hotel – image © Jason Weaver
+Queen Boutique Hotel

-Accommodation and Social Hygiene in Poland
+Accommodation And Social Hygiene in Poland

-Most public buildings, including hotels and shopping malls, provide hand sanitiser and ask customers to apply before entering.
-Hotels are subject to strict rules of hygiene.
 See our recommendations for the best hotels in Krakow for various budget categories and ideas on the best areas of the city in Where To Stay In Krakow.

 Poland Coronavirus Information

-Here is a useful page for the latest coronavirus numbers in Poland.
-Note that Kraków is in the Małopolska district:
+- Here is the official Polish government’s Coronavirus infection report.
+Note that Kraków is in the Małopolska district

 - There are graphs to help you visualise the current status of the virus in Poland at the worldometer Poland Coronovirus page

-Tips for Safe Travel in Poland
+Tips For Safe Travel In Poland

-Here are some useful tips to make your trip to Poland a safe one.
+Here are some useful tips to make your trip to Poland a safe one:

 - If you start to feel ill while you’re away, contact the Polish National Health Fund on 800 190 590.
 Press 6 for English language advice on what steps to take if suspect you might have coronavirus